zeruhur/loner/en/wip/arabian_nights_adventures.md

 Your Protagonist is described by some fixed traits:

 - **Name**: The name should be iconic and consistent with the tone and setting of the story.
 - **Concept**: A concise description of the character's profession, background, and abilities.
-The best are adjective-name pairings, like *"Venturous Smuggler"* or *"Child Prodigy"*.
+The best are adjective-name pairings, like *“Cunning Vizier”*, *“Desert Wanderer”*, *“Disgraced Prince”*, or *“Moon-Touched Oracle”*.
-- **Skills** (x2): Abilities not necessarily character-specific but not characteristics common to all. *"Smart"* is not a skill, *"Engine Whisperer"* is.
+- **Skills** (x2): Abilities not necessarily character-specific but not characteristics common to all. *"Smart"* is not a skill, *"Silver-Tongued Merchant"* is.
 - **Frailty**: Something that could potentially get in the way of the character, either physically, mentally, or socially.
 - **Gear** (x2): Particular equipment supplied to the character in coherence with the setting.
 Everyday items are taken for granted and do not fall under this trait.
 - **Goal**: The long-term objective.